TERREMEMBER/znbase/docs/content/latest/architecture/core-functions/_index.md

         <div class="title">Table creation</div>
       </div>
       <div class="body">
-        How a table gets created in YugabyteDB.
+        How a table gets created in ZNbaseDB.
       </div>
     </a>
   </div>